Fixing Customer Experience

 Fixie 3D Printed Colour CJP Gypsum Powder Interior Model

-As for aftercare, it’s important never to get a CJP gypsum powder model wet.
-Water will react with the material and again cause a bleaching effect (white spots).
-Similarly, placing the model in direct sunlight will cause a CJP 3D printed model to discolour over time.
+For aftercare, it is important never to get a CJP gypsum powder model wet.
+Water will react with the material and cause a bleaching effect.

-We hope that wasn’t too much to take in and that with our supporting blogs will help you make sense of the work that we do for your models at Fixie.
-If you’d like to know more, we’d love to hear from you directly on info@fixie3d.com
+We hope this hasn’t been too much to take in and that, together with our supporting blogs, it helps make sense of the work we do for your models at Fixie.

 File Prep: How to prepare your design model